Tessellation Localized Transfer learning for nonparametric regression: Abstract

 \section{Abstract}

-Transfer learning aims to improve performance on a target task by leveraging information from related source tasks.
-We propose a nonparametric regression transfer learning framework that explicitly models heterogeneity in the source-target relationship.
-Our approach relies on a local transfer assumption: the covariate space is partitioned into finitely many cells such that, within each cell, the target regression function can be expressed as a low-complexity transformation of the source regression function.
-This localized structure enables effective transfer where similarity is present while limiting negative transfer elsewhere.
-We introduce estimators that jointly learn the local transfer functions and the target regression, together with fully data-driven procedures that adapt to unknown partition structure and transfer strength.
-We establish sharp minimax rates for target regression estimation, showing that local transfer can mitigate the curse of dimensionality by exploiting reduced functional complexity.
-Our theoretical guarantees take the form of oracle inequalities that decompose excess risk into estimation and approximation terms, ensuring robustness to model misspecification.
-Numerical experiments illustrate the benefits of the proposed approach.
+\,Transfer learning can improve target prediction by leveraging related source tasks, but may also suffer from negative transfer when source-target similarity is heterogeneous.
+We propose a nonparametric regression transfer learning framework based on a local transfer assumption, in which the covariate space is partitioned into finitely many cells and the target regression function is locally approximated by a low-complexity transformation of the source regression function.
+This formulation allows similarity to vary spatially, enabling informative transfer while preventing harmful information sharing.
+We establish sharp minimax convergence rates for estimating the target regression function under a well-specified local linear transfer model, showing that transfer learning can mitigate the curse of dimensionality by exploiting reduced functional complexity.
+We also propose fully data-driven procedures that jointly select the partition and estimate both the transfer functions and the target regression, and derive oracle inequalities ensuring robustness to model misspecification.
+Numerical experiments illustrate the theoretical findings, including an application to stock return prediction using signature-based features.